slopezpereyra/EEG-artifacts/README.md

 > :bulb: Note that, while performing analysis on low-resolution data is faster, that is not the case with low-pass filtered data.
-The reason is that `lower.res(eeg, n)` reduces the amount of values in the record by a factor of $\frac{1}{n}$, while the `low.pass` returns an `eeg` object with the same number of records.
-In other words, `lower.res` is a subsetting function, while `low.pass` is a matrix transformation.
+The reason is that `resample_eeg(eeg, n)` reduces the amount of values in the record by a factor of $\frac{1}{n}$, while the `low_pass` returns an `eeg` object with the same number of records.
+In other words, `resample_eeg` is a subsetting function, while `low_pass` is a matrix transformation.